DataONEorg/hashstore/README.md

 - To retrieve an object, call the Public API method `retrieve_object` which opens a stream to the object if it exists.

 **How do I find an object or check that it exists if I have the pid?**
-- To find the location of the object, call the Public API method `find_object` which will return the content identifier (cid) of the object.
+- To check if an object exists, call the Public API method `find_object` which will return the content identifier (cid) of the object if it exists.
-- This cid can then be used to locate the object on disk by following HashStore's store configuration.
+- If desired, this cid can then be used to locate the object on disk by following HashStore's store configuration.

 **How do I delete an object if I have the pid?**
 - To delete an object, call the Public API method `delete_object` which will delete the object and its associated references and reference files where relevant.